 1. Using crowdfunding to raise funds from individuals

 One of the best methods for reaching individuals is crowdfunding.
-It dovetails easily with your social media campaigns and simplifies online giving for your donors.
+It dovetails easily with your social media fundraisers and simplifies online giving for your donors.

 2. Individuals crowdfunding for your charity

 To reach new audiences, encourage individuals to start a crowdfunding fundraiser to raise funds for your charity.
 It’s becoming more popular for individuals to tap into their social networks to help out their favorite causes.

 Crowdfunding platforms make it easy for both individuals and charities to raise funds for specific needs.
 Some crowdfunding sites also help you keep supporters engaged.
 For example, when you post updates on GoFundMe, supporters can see all the positive outcomes you’re able to achieve thanks to their donations.
 This may inspire them to make repeat donations.
 And when the next fundraising cycle comes around, you don’t have to reinvent the wheel when it comes to outreach—your crowdfunding fundraiser serves as a donor database.

 Learn more about the best charity funding websites below.

 With Certified Charity fundraisers, GoFundMe makes it easy to raise money for your favorite charities and 501(c)(3) nonprofits.
 Powered by the PayPal Giving Fund, these fundraisers seamlessly transfer funds right to the charity and provide tax deduction receipts to your donors.

 CrowdRise helps nonprofits use social fundraising to make a difference.
 The platform can help nonprofits sell tickets, manage events, and grow their donor base.
 Premium and enterprise models with advanced features and service are available.
 CrowdRise is owned by GoFundMe.